 Explore the coast of the Arctic Ocean on our Horton River Canoe Tour in the Northwest Territories Tour.

 Northwest Territories Northern Light tours will amaze even the most experienced aurora seeker.
-Crossed by the Arctic Circle, the province offers tickets to front row seats to nature’s greatest light show with more than 240 aurora viewing days per year.
+Crossed by the Arctic Circle, the territory offers tickets to front row seats to nature’s greatest light show with more than 240 aurora viewing days per year.

 Crossed by the Arctic Circle, the province offers tickets to front row seats to nature’s greatest light show with more than 240 aurora viewing days per year